 Undergraduate degree: University of Warwick, BSc Economics, Politics and International Studies

 Employment prior to studying at the Business School: Internships, PwC, Advisory Division (Public Sector team).
 Internship, Ministry of Finance (Poland)

 Why did you decide to study MSc Economics & Strategy for Business at Imperial College Business School?

 I chose MSc Economics & Strategy for Business because it was an excellent combination of taught modules and individual research projects, successfully combining academia with real life business cases.
 While studying both Economics and Business had always been really an exciting idea, one of the biggest selling points for me was the summer Consulting Project.

 What was your Consulting Project about and who did you work for?
 Was this valuable experience for your career?

 We worked for Trimble Forestry, assessing potential of European markets and advising on the most beneficial modes of entry.
 Our client was super engaged in the whole process and always ready to answer any questions.
 This was definitely a smooth and easy entry to consulting, especially that handling clients in real life set-up turned out to be a bit more challenging.
 However, experiencing problem structuring and data modelling before the first day at work was definitely helpful.

 Imperial places a large emphasis on group work, what did you like the most about working in this type of environment?

 Living up to the motto of ‘all for one and one for all’ has always been somehow embedded in my mind-set.
-This was definitely reinforced during my time at Imperial College and later, it proved very useful in my professional life.
+This was definitely reinforced during my time at Imperial and later, it proved very useful in my professional life.
 Simply because this is how consultants work on every day basis!

 How would you describe your cohort at Imperial?